 Build Guide for PC Builds for Minecraft (Custom & Pre-built)

-Minecraft is all about building stuff, so why not start at the beginning by building the right PC for the game first?
+Minecraft is all about building stuff, so why not start at the beginning by building a suitable PC for the game first?

-It does not matter whether you are a beginner or an expert, Minecraft is a game that has deliberately been made in a way that it could be enjoyed by all.
+It does not matter whether you are a beginner or an expert.
+Minecraft is a game that has deliberately been made so that everyone can enjoy it.

 Now Minecraft is generally considered a very light game.
-After all, it is a game that is designed to also appeal to kids who have nothing more than a basic home-use computer.
+After all, it is a game designed to also appeal to kids with nothing more than a primary home-use computer.

 The gameplay mechanism essentially mimics Lego.
 Hence many refer to this game as Lego on PC.
-It is this attribute that allows the game to be loved by all, young and old.
+This attribute allows the game to be loved by all, young and old.

-One of the primary reasons for this being a popular game is thanks to the amount of flexibility you have in the graphics settings of the game which allows it run on even a potato PC.
+One of the primary reasons for this being a popular game is thanks to the amount of flexibility you have in the game’s graphics settings, which allows it to run on even a potato PC.

-However, once you ramp up the settings to high with a lot of objects to load, for instance, then things start to change and the game starts to eat up your CPU and GPU.
+However, once you ramp up the settings to high with many objects to load, things start to change, and the game begins to eat up your CPU and GPU.

-So depending upon how deep your pockets are, the type of graphics settings you aspire for, and the complexity of the stuff you build in the game, you could go for an entry level, mid range or for an advanced PC build for Minecraft.
+So depending upon how deep your pockets are, the type of graphics settings you aspire for, and the complexity of the stuff you build in the game, you could go for an entry-level, mid-range, or advanced PC build for Minecraft.

-In this guide, we explore the requirements of the game, talk in detail about the type of hardware you need to run Minecraft efficiently, and also talk about the PC builds for Minecraft game from different price ranges.
+In this guide, we explore the game’s requirements, talk in detail about the hardware you need to run Minecraft efficiently, and also talk about the PC builds for Minecraft games from different price ranges.

 PC Builds for Minecraft